\"Writing.Com

 Something about that thought spoke first to his emotions rather than to his intellect; it teased him to see it, to know it; gnashed the teeth of his mind.

 Then he heard the strangest of sounds and saw thousands of hungry, screeching rats scramble up the stairwell toward him.
-A creeping disquiet climbed up Hatch’s spine and placed a cold kiss on the back of his neck.
+A creeping disquiet climbed up Hatch’s spine and touched his neck with a cold kiss.
 He immediately knew why he had been placed here, and why the rats had come.
 He watched in horror as they bit and clawed at each other in a cold-blooded frenzy to be the first to reach him.

 The vermin’s eyes glowed red, merged, and became the scorching red fire at the bottom of the stairway that, as yet, he had been unable to reach.
 Even in his panic, his breath laboring madly, he heard a mewling sound of pure terror, and at first, he did not realize that he had made the sound himself.